 Is The Bahamas a Good Place to Live?

 Living in The Bahamas will give you access to some of the most beautiful scenery in the world, the relaxed pace of island life, glorious weather and nearly unmatched tax benefits.
+It’s also one of the few island nations where you can drink the tap water safely.

 But life in The Bahamas also comes with a high price tag.
 The cost of living is high, travel within and outside of the country is limited, and the country’s resources are not exactly abundant.